 - Limited number of servers worldwide

-Thanks to its tech-heavy focus and lack of customer service skills, AirVPN is not a hit with the average VPN user.
-This is a big shame, as not only does AirVPN really care about its customers’ privacy, but it is the clear market leader when it comes to privacy technology.
+Thanks to its tech-heavy focus and lack of customer service skills, AirVPN is not necessarily for everyone.
+This is a bit of a shame, as not only does AirVPN really care about its customers’ privacy, but it is the clear market leader when it comes to privacy technology.
 Its open source GUI Linux client (“Eddie”) is identical to the Windows and OSX versions.

 This means that users benefit from a firewall-based kill switch and DNS leak protection, port selection, and more.
-And as always, AirVPN uses very strong encryption, permits VPN obfuscation using SSH and SSL tunneling, supports anonymous Linux VPN use via VPN through Tor, and allows port forwarding.
+In addition, AirVPN uses very strong encryption, permits VPN obfuscation using SSH and SSL tunneling, supports anonymous Linux VPN use via VPN through Tor, and allows port forwarding.

 Additional features: Real-time user and server statistics, VPN through SSL and SSH tunnels, 3-day free trial, 3 simultaneous connections.